 This document features examples taken from Building A Business Case – Email us for a copy.

-Constant media coverage on air quality, plastic pollution and working conditions makes sustainability an increasingly important issue for businesses of all sizes in all industries.
+Constant media coverage on air quality, plastic pollution and working conditions makes sustainability an increasingly important issue.
+This is true for businesses and labs of all sizes in all industries.

-While presenting an aura of corporate social responsibility is good PR, the only realistic and authentic way for business leaders to contribute meaningfully to societal goals is by making sustainability an exercise in profitability.
+Presenting an aura of corporate social responsibility is good PR.
+However, the only authentic way for business leaders to contribute meaningfully to societal goals is by making sustainability an exercise in profitability.

-Some target consumers willing to pay a premium for products that limit harm to the environment or the workers who make them.
+Some target consumers who pay premiums for products that limit harm to the environment or the workers who make them.
 Others benefit by driving costs down in the process of re-thinking legacy product design and production methods.

-Whatever the specific method, the point remains that in order for sustainable practices to succeed, they have to be alighted with the financial success of the businesses implementing them.
+Whatever the specific method, the point remains.
+In order for sustainable practices to succeed, they have to be alighted with the financial success of the businesses implementing them.

 Laboratory driven businesses are no different.
-We’ve seen time and again that businesses who meet their sustainability targets are those that continually revisit, improve and refine their procedures to make things run more efficiently.
+Businesses who meet sustainability targets are those that continually revisit, improve and refine procedures for greater efficiency.

 These efficiencies are often surprising and cumulative in nature.

-Disposable syringe tips are single use items that add up to a significant amount of waste, particularly in high throughput labs.
+Disposable syringe tips are single use items that add up to a significant amount of waste.
+This is particularly true in high throughput labs.